splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-prereqs.rst

 Observability Cloud refers to an IAM policy to collect data from every supported AWS service.

-To create a new AWS IAM policy, follow these steps.
+To create a new AWS IAM policy, follow these steps:

 #.
 Log into your Amazon Web Services account and look for the :guilabel:`Identity and Access Management (IAM)` service.
 #.
 Create a new policy.
 In the :strong:`JSON` tab, replace the placeholder JSON with the pertinent AWS IAM policy JSON.
 Guided setup provides this policy in the :guilabel:`Prepare AWS Account` step.
 See also some :ref:`policy examples <aws-api-create-policy-role>`.